shenchingtou/shenchingtou.github.io/_lgbtq/taiwan-queer-media.md

 **[BitheWay](https://bitheway.pixnet.net/blog) (Chinese)**
  As the name suggests, it’s a basic Chinese resource for bisexuals.
 I think they have regular events and get togethers.

 As a random piece of content, this is an interview of the Singaporean photographer Leslie Kee, who did [Out In Japan](https://outinjapan.com), was invited by his home country to do [Out in Singapore](https://www.outinsingapore.sg), Out in Taiwan as his third project.
-This is his video, in English explaining the project and his work: [【Out People│同志攝影師Leslie Kee：拍下閃亮姿態，化為出櫃勇氣】](https://www.facebook.com/GAGATAICOM/videos/246797742674591/?eid=ARC18BXWb4fQe4sEhjpWGcmrVje4Kt_5BvzayWtRnNlXKt4yJSjaf46wqPER-srvzh3EIsqtgUL3HGOh)
+This is an English video explaining the project: [Out People│同志攝影師Leslie Kee：拍下閃亮姿態，化為出櫃勇氣](https://www.facebook.com/GAGATAICOM/videos/246797742674591/?eid=ARC18BXWb4fQe4sEhjpWGcmrVje4Kt_5BvzayWtRnNlXKt4yJSjaf46wqPER-srvzh3EIsqtgUL3HGOh)